You may also like our L&C Travel Magazine!

 The permanent collection features a wide array of historically significant arms and artifacts of American, American Indian, Asian, and European origin.
 Arms of notable provenance include Teddy Roosevelt’s “Big Stick,” Custer’s pistols, and Geronimo’s bow and arrows.
 Other rare and noteworthy objects include a surplus grave marker from the Battle of Little Bighorn and a first edition copy of Uncle Tom’s Cabin.

 The Filson Historical Society, founded in 1884, is a privately supported historical society dedicated to collecting, preserving, and sharing the significant history and culture of Kentucky and the Ohio Valley.
-We have served the public through our extensive and historic collections of original manuscripts, letters, diaries, photographs, architectural records, rare imprints, books, maps, newspapers, textiles, portraits, and other three dimensional items.
-Our collections form a regional educational resource that attracts national and international researchers.
+The Filson has served the public through an extensive and historic collection of original manuscripts, letters, diaries, photographs, architectural records, rare imprints, books, maps, newspapers, textiles, portraits, and other three dimensional items.
+These collections form a regional educational resource that attracts national and international researchers.

 “Mulberry Hill” was the name of the Clark family home in Jefferson County, and one of the most significant historic structures in Kentucky and the early West due to its association with the Clarks.
 Now within the city limits of Louisville, at that time it was about three miles southeast of town on the South Fork of Beargrass Creek.
 John Clark purchased the 256 acre tract from the heirs of George Meriwether on August 29, 1785.
 The Clarks already were living on the property, so apparently an agreement had been made prior to the actual sale.
 Additional land was added to the tract so that it totaled 318 acres by 1799.
 By 1803 it apparently totaled 343 acres.